|

 during initial 'National Health' operations in England.
 Herb later went to the Anderson

 Clinic in Houston, Texas for more successful treatment.
-See our Herb page,
+His funeral was 13th August at Enfield

 We have also suffered the losses from our ranks of J. Anthony Carter, Ian